MolSSI/covid/data/simulations/README.md

     - ref2
 publication: (optional) URL of the publication which includes THIS simulation
 preprint: (optional) URL of the preprint for the publication.
 Can also be used to note if submitted to a peer reviewed journal by the exact word "Submitted"

+trajectory_data: (required UNLESS trajectory is set) A more generalized way of show trajectories, such as those distributed over many files
+   - Arbitrary Header: (A string which will be rendered as your list's section header, e.g. "Clustering Data")
+     - label: (required) The string you want the item under the headerto be listed as
+       location: (required) URL to file
+       size: (required) Size of file, please include units
+       type: (optional) Type of file if known
+     - ...
+   - Arbitrary Header:
+     - label: ...
+       location: ...
+       size: ...
+       type: ...
+     - ...
+   - ...
 ```